austinhuang0131/austinhuang0131.github.io/bve.md

 4. Click Advanced.
 5. For Program Installation, select the `BveTs.exe` in the folder.
 6. For Installation mode, select "copy file (program) and all files in the folder to the App Bundle."
 7. For System Version Info, select 7.
 (BVE 5 requires Vista or higher.)
+64-bit doesn't work because `dotnet35` wouldn't install.
 8. You MUST tick "Include Mono".
 (Or you'll be forced to exit with an error log, as you cannot get `dotnet35`.)
-I didn't tick "Include Gecko", but I think it's okay if you leave it on.
+"Gecko" doesn't matter.
-9. For Winetricks, find the following and tick them: `dotnet35` (MS .NET 3.5), `d3dx9_43` (MS d3dx9_43.dll), and `mdx` (Managed DirectX).
+9. For Winetricks, find the following and tick them: `dotnet35` (MS .NET 3.5), `d3dx9_43` (MS d3dx9_43.dll), and `fakejapanese_ipamona` ("Creates aliases for Japanese fonts using IPAMona fonts").
+If you're using BVE under v5.7 (i.e. not newest), you also need `mdx` (Managed DirectX).
 10. Tick Silent Install.
 11. Press Install, set file name, and go.
 Takes like 2 minutes to install, then you get an .app bundle.
 Off you go!